canonical/lxd/doc/clustering.md

 lxc storage create --target node1 data zfs source=/dev/vdb1 lxc storage create --target node2 data zfs source=/dev/vdc1
 ```

+Note that when defining a new storage pool on a node the only valid
+configuration keys you can pass are the node-specific ones mentioned above.

 At this point the pool hasn't been actually created yet, but just
 defined (it's state is marked as Pending if you run `lxc storage list`).